-This article will tell you everything you need to know about how you can improve your keyword search results.
+This guide will teach you everything you need to know about how you can improve your keyword search results.

-If you’re looking for the most comprehensive guide on how to boost search results for specific keywords, then this is the post you need to read.
+If you’re looking for the most comprehensive article on how to boost search results for specific keywords, then this is the post you need to read.

 1. Analyze Your Existing Content

 The first step for how you can improve your keyword search results is to find the pages on your site that need the most improvements.

 If you already know what these pages are, then just move on to step two.

 Hopefully, you already have Google Analytics set up for your website.
 If you don’t, now is the time to do it so you can start receiving the traffic data for each URL on your site.

 Once you’re inside Google Analytics, you need to look for the URLs that are not getting much traffic as these are the pages you’ll want to boost search results for.

 Make a list of the URLs you want to increase the keyword rankings for and then move on to the next step.